 As your receipts, sales orders, bills and financial statements pile up, you're missing out on the insights that up-to-date accounting gives you about the financial health of your business.
 In a blog entry for Bench, an online bookkeeping company, Brice Warnes writes, "When you look at your books, you want to know they reflect reality.
 If your bank account and your books don't match up, you could end up spending money you don't really have – or holding on to the money you could be investing in your business."

 Here are nine accounting tasks you should do every day.
-If you have good accounting software, it can automate basic accounting tasks, making it easier to keep your financials up to date.
+If you have top accounting software, it can automate basic accounting tasks, making it easier to keep your financials up to date.

 Editor's note: Looking for information on accounting software?
 Use the questionnaire below and our vendor partners will contact you to provide you with the information you need: